fraenkel-lab/OmicsIntegrator/README.md

 1. Download the [example files](./dist/OmicsIntegratorExamples.tar.gz)
 2. Unpack by typing `tar -xvzf OmicsIntegratorExamples.tar.gz` in the `dist` directory.
+3. Move the unpacked files into the `example` directory.

 For specific details about the examples, check out the [README file](./example/README.md) in the example directory.